-What are the symptoms of a cardiac arrest?
+What are the signs and symptoms of a cardiac arrest?

-not breathing or not breathing normally – this may mean they’re making gasping noises.
+not breathing or not breathing normally – they may make gasping noises.

 Without immediate treatment, the person will die.
-If you see someone having a cardiac arrest, phone 999 immediately and start CPR.
+Call 999 and start CPR if you see someone having a cardiac arrest.

 What causes a cardiac arrest?